BestTimesToVisit.com Logo

 Shoulder seasons (September-October and April-May) offer a sweet spot.
 You'll likely encounter fewer crowds than the peak season (July-August) while still enjoying comfortable temperatures, perfect for exploring the moai and hiking.
 Rain is possible year-round, but it's usually brief.

-How do I get around Easter Island efficiently, and are there any hidden transportation costs I should know about?
+How do I get around Easter Island efficiently, and are there any hidden transportation gems?

-Are there any lesser-known sites or activities on Easter Island that avoid the typical tourist crowds?
+Are there any hidden gems or lesser-known sites on Easter Island that most tourists miss?

 Ready to Plan Your Trip?